According to the CDC, 42.4% of Americans are obese.

 - You have a BMI over 35

 - You have diabetes or reflux disease

 - You don’t have a history of stomach ulcers

 The benefits of the gastric bypass are…

-- Promotes slightly more weight loss than the gastric sleeve
+- It promotes slightly more weight loss than the gastric sleeve.

-- Helps control diabetes and other chronic disease associated with obesity
+- It helps control diabetes and other chronic diseases associated with obesity

 - Food is easily absorbed

 - It cannot be performed on someone with previous stomach operations

 - It cannot be performed on someone prone to ulcers.